d-m-u/test-emergency-broadcast/other.md

 [//]: # (Things that helped get this issue out, in no particular order:)
 [//]: # ("I'm not trying to play the comparison game but could you maybe shut the f*** up for a second?" -RW)
 [//]: # (Rocky Mountain Raptor Center baby snowy owl photo courtesy of PS)
+[//]: # (bingewatching all of Altered Carbon and walking around talking about things being in the real)